 For the final step, go to a web browser and visit your website at whatever domain name you picked.
 The installation process should begin automatically for you by asking you to select a language.

-Enter your credentials.
+4. Enter your database credentials

 Remember those credentials we saved from earlier?
 Here is where you will need them.
 Enter the database name, username and user password in the appropriate boxes.
 Most hosts will use localhost for the hostname.

-Set username and password.
+5. Set username and password

 Getting to know the WordPress dashboard

 Sometimes when you install a plugin, a new menu item will be added to the left-hand menu (themes can also add these menus).
 Often, however, new options will be added to one of the existing menu items.

-The Media page is where you can view, edit or delete images you have added to your WordPress website.
+The Media Library is where you can view, edit or delete images you have added to your WordPress website.
 All images, regardless of where they are added, will appear in the media library.
 For example, you can add an image to a post or page directly from the post or page edit screen.

 Choosing a theme for your WordPress website

-While the most critical piece building a WordPress website is the content, you should also give careful attention to your theme.
+While the most critical piece of building a WordPress website is the content, you should also give careful attention to your theme.
 The theme affects how your website is displayed and the overall impression it gives to your visitors.

 Many themes are also highly customizable, allowing you to change colors and backgrounds with ease.
 This can help you achieve a more unique look that better suits your website design idea.

 Adding content to your WordPress website

 There are a few tips to note when working with your content.
 Along the right-hand side, you will see some additional options.
 Setting a featured image, for instance, automatically sets the thumbnail image that goes along with posts in many themes.
 You can also save an item in draft format if it is not yet finished.
 This saves your changes but does not make them live to your website.